This article was reviewed and edited by Perrin Adams, one of our resident SHTF Preparedness Authorities

 Gas stoves and induction cookers are great and all, but will they even be useful in the apocalypse?
 Hell nah.

-You’re gonna need something that’s portable and doesn’t need gas and electricity to function.
+You’re gonna want something that’s portable and doesn’t need gas and electricity to function.

 What might that be?
 A rocket stove.
 It’s a wood-burning cooking stove that uses small fuel sources like twigs and branches.

 This type of wood-burning stove is a fantastic DIY project to work on.
-There are actually a handful of rocket stove designs that you can make at home, but before you get your hands dirty, understand how a rocket stove works first.
+There are actually several rocket stove plans that you can make at home, but before you get your hands dirty, understand how a rocket stove works first.

 This part is where the magic happens.